Immigration Library - Visa Revalidation FAQ

 Q: What is a U.S. visa?

-A: It is a permit that allows an alien to apply for admission into the United States at a port of entry and is indicated by a stamp on the alien's passport.
+A: It is a permit that allows an alien to apply for U.S. admission at its border and is indicated by a stamp on the alien's passport.

 Q: How do I know my U.S. visa is still valid?

 A: Check your visa for the expiration date and number of entries to determine if your visa is valid.
-When you received your visa, you were given a certain amount of time to apply for admission at a U.S. port of entry, as well as a set number of entries.
-Your visa is no longer valid if it is beyond the expiration date, or you have no more available entries.
+When you received your visa, you were given a certain amount of time to apply for U.S. admission at its borders as well as a certain number of entries.
+Your visa is no longer valid if it is beyond the expiration date.
 If your visa is within the expiration date and there is still an available entry, your visa is valid.

 Example: